 Here are the important parameters to be monitored on the test report:

-Error Rate: Failure rate against total number of tests run.
-The error may be due to the high load on server or due to the network problems and timeouts.
+Error Rate: Failure rate against a total number of tests run.
+The error may be due to the high load on the server or due to the network problems and timeouts.

-Response Time: Obviously a great parameter to check when you run tests for website performance.
-This response time indicates time required by server to provide correct reply to the request.
+Response Time: Obviously, a great parameter to check when you run tests for website performance.
+This response time indicates the time required by the server to provide a correct reply to the request.

 A number of pages per second: Number of page requests successfully completed by server per second.

-These performance criteria change during each test-pass with different load conditions.
-You need to conclude what is your acceptable load limit and whether your server is able to serve this load.
+These performance criteria change during each test undergoes different load conditions.
+You need to conclude what is your acceptable load limit and whether your server can serve this load.